-Looking back at the growth of the syndicate over time, the stamp for Syndicate 2121 in 2019 was £340 million.
-This was increased to £425 million for 2020 and increased again to £600 million for the 2021 year of account.
-We have continued to grow the syndicate with a stamp capacity for 2022 of £660 million.
-This planned growth remains in line with the ASML strategic growth objectives for Syndicate 2121 adding new lines of business and distribution sources that are able to deliver profit in a competitive market as well as growing organically when the time is right.
-This strategy is expected to continue, but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia or other such joint ventures that offer us the opportunity to partner with class leading expertise.
+The syndicate continues to grow with a stamp capacity for 2023 of £800 million up from £660 million in 2022.
+This remains in line with the ASML strategic growth objectives for Syndicate 2121, adding new lines of business that are able to deliver against profit expectations as well as growing organically when the time is right.
+This strategy is expected to continue and will always be subject to market conditions, with any growth being achieved through either recruitment of high quality underwriters with a proven track record, or through the support of market consortia or other such joint ventures that offer the opportunity to partner with class leading profitable expertise.